 NOTE: If the contractor is unsure of the footing material required, it is more cost-effective to get the geotechnical consultant on site at the start of the footing excavation to advise on footing depth and material.
 This mostly prevents unnecessary over excavation in clay like shaly rock but can be valuable in all types of geology.

 16. Inspections

 The client and builder are to familiarise themselves with the following required inspections as well as council geotechnical policy.
-We cannot provide geotechnical certification for the Occupation Certificate if the following inspections have not been carried out during the construction process.
+We cannot provide geotechnical certification for the construction process.